amriteshanand0129/SIH/README.md

 ## 🌟 About the Project
 Freelancia is a feature-rich freelancing platform designed to **connect businesses with skilled freelancers** efficiently.
 This platform ensures **seamless job postings, secure payments, and smooth communication**.

+_This project represents a collaborative endeavor by our six-member team, undertaken during our participation in the Gear Up Season 3: Gateway to Smart India Hackathon._

 ### 👨‍💻 Contributors
 - 👤 Amritesh Anand: [GitHub](https://github.com/amriteshanand0129)
 [LinkedIn](https://www.linkedin.com/in/amritesh-anand/)